Sunda Kingdom: Relations with regional powers

 Padrão of Sunda Kalapa (1522), a stone pillar with a cross of the Order of Christ commemorating a treaty between Portuguese Kingdom and Hindu Sunda Kingdom, at National Museum of Indonesia, Jakarta.

 The Kingdom is commonly thought of as the successor of Tarumanagara which also flourished in the same location of Western Java.
 It seems that in its early history, around the 10th to 11th century, Sunda Kingdom was stuck in between two competing mandalas; the Malay Srivijaya in Sumatra in the west and its Javanese neighbouring kingdom in the east.

 In early of its history, the kingdom seems served as the vassal of Srivijayan mandala.
-By the 10th century, the kingdom seems to break loose, liberated from the Srivijayan mandala as stated by Rakryan Juru Pangambat inscription (932 CE).
+By the 10th century AD, the kingdom seems to break loose, liberated from the Srivijayan mandala as stated by Rakryan Juru Pangambat inscription (932 AD).
 However, according to the Chinese Song dynasty book Zhu Fan Zhi, written around 1225 by Zhao Rugua, Sin-t'o (Sunda), was still part of San-fo-tsi (Srivijaya) 15 tributaries.

 The Kingdom of Sunda has established relations with its eastern neighbour; the kaleidoscope of Javanese kingdoms, from the era of Mataram kingdom back in the 8th century, all the way to Majapahit in the 14th century and Demak in the 16th century.
-The popular hero, King Sanjaya of Mataram known as the Javanese Mataram King mentioned in Canggal inscription (732), was also mentioned in Sundanese manuscript Carita Parahyangan; as having his root in the Sunda Kingdom.
+The popular hero, King Sanjaya of Mataram known as the Javanese Mataram King mentioned in Canggal inscription (732 AD), was also mentioned in Sundanese manuscript Carita Parahyangan; as having his root in the Sunda Kingdom.